 This stir-fried chicken with green peas and cashew nuts recipe is in remembrance of those by-gone times, my childhood and my children’s, and those lovely meals we had at Kowloon House.

 As with any stir fried dish, this chicken with green peas and cashew nuts should be cooked in a short time over very high heat.
 Remember to cut the chicken into thin slices so that they get cooked through in a matter of minutes.
 For more details about stir-frying, see the post on stir frying basics.

-- 300 to 400 g. of chicken fillets (thighs or breasts, skinless or skin on)
+- 300 grams chicken fillets thighs or breasts, skinless or skin on

-- 1 tbsp. of Chinese rice wine (Japanese rice wine like mirin or sake may be substituted)
+- 1 tablespoon Chinese rice wine Japanese rice wine like mirin or sake may be substituted

-- 2 tbsps. of tapioca (or corn or potato) starch
+- 2 tablespoons tapioca starch or corn or potato starch

-- 1/2 to 3/4 c. of fresh sweet peas (if bought frozen, thaw and drain before use)
+- 1/2 to 3/4 cup fresh sweet peas if bought frozen, thaw and drain before use

 - Cut the chicken fillets into thin strips.
 Place in a bowl and add the soy sauce, rice wine, pepper and sugar.
 Mix well.
 Set aside.

 - Heat a wok or frying pan.
 Add the cashew nuts and toast until lightly browned.
 Transfer to a plate.

 - Toss the chicken with the starch.

 - Pour the cooking oil into the pan and heat until just starting to smoke.

 - Add the chicken and stir fry until lightly browned.